Sriiishtiiiii/Sriiishtiiiii/README.md

-### Hi there 👋
+### Heliooo there 👋

-- 🔭 I’m currently working on Python Developent
+Currently working on web dev applications
-- 🌱 I’m currently learning WebDeV
+Python is heart and soul